bsc7th/vite-react-ts-bun-starter/README.md

 # Vite + React + TypeScript Starter (Bun Edition)

+> ⚠️ Note: Some configuration files (e.g., ESLint, Prettier, TypeScript) are adapted from [craftzdog's smooth-toc-example](https://github.com/craftzdog/smooth-toc-example).
+These files are reproduced with credit for educational and starter purposes.

 A minimal Vite + React + TypeScript starter powered by **Bun**, with **Prettier**, **import sorting**, and **type-checking** via `vite-plugin-checker` — for a fast and consistent dev experience.

 ## Tech Stack